Opinion | How the Supreme Court limits our national debate — and action — on gun violence

 But everyone on both sides of the issue assumes, with good reason, that the court’s conservatives will keep expanding gun rights.

-Belkin notes that what constrains policy ambition is the belief that in some future litigation they’ll strike down whatever people might be considering — a limit on how many guns you can buy in a month, or where you can take your AR-15 — so the real fear is the one created by the prospect of what they might do.
+Belkin noted that what constrains policy ambition is the belief that in some future litigation the court’s conservatives will strike down whatever people might be considering — a limit on how many guns you can buy in a month, or where you can take your AR-15 — so the real fear is the one created by the prospect of what they might do.

 The result is that those who want more gun safety measures constantly trim their sails.
 That includes Democrats (and a few Republicans) at the state and federal level, who would support meaningful gun legislation but decide not to bother, since they think the Supreme Court will just strike it down.
-It includes even gun safety advocates, who “continue to work on very important but very partial solutions,” Belkin notes.
+It includes even gun safety advocates, who “continue to work on very important but very partial solutions,” Belkin noted.

-So while those advocates should be the source of sweeping, ambitious ideas, they wind up arguing for more modest measures like universal background checks that are supported by almost everyone and would likely produce real but relatively small reductions in violence.
+So while those advocates should be the source of sweeping, ambitious ideas, they wind up arguing for more modest measures, such as universal background checks, that are supported by almost everyone and would likely produce real but relatively small reductions in violence.

-“The reason you don’t have thought leadership on comprehensive gun safety is because of the threat of fatal litigation,” Belkin says.
+“The reason you don’t have thought leadership on comprehensive gun safety is because of the threat of fatal litigation,” Belkin said.

-By comprehensive gun safety, Belkin means measures like bans on handguns — in other words, changes that you see in other countries but that go way beyond what almost anyone even suggests in America.
-“What every other western democracy has in place would work here,” he says.
+By comprehensive gun safety, Belkin meant measures like bans on handguns — in other words, changes that you see in other countries but that go way beyond what almost anyone even suggests in the United States.
+“What every other Western democracy has in place would work here,” he said.

 Whatever the political hurdles, those sorts of ideas should at least be part of the discussion.
-But as Belkin argues, the specter of a conservative Supreme Court striking them down ensures that they don’t even get debated.
+But as Belkin argued, the specter of a conservative Supreme Court striking them down ensures that they don’t even get debated.

 The Take Back the Court report is pretty dire.
 So if you’re a liberal, what’s the solution?
 It ultimately rests with a more liberal court, where Brett M. Kavanaugh isn’t the justice at the ideological midpoint.

-That means either winning a bunch more presidential elections so that over time conservative justices who retire or die are replaced with liberals, or it means expanding the size of the court, the reason Take Back the Court exists.
+That means either winning a bunch more presidential elections, so that over time conservative justices who retire or die are replaced with liberals, or it means expanding the size of the court, the reason Take Back the Court exists.

 It’s an idea that had its highest-profile debate during the 2020 Democratic presidential primaries, when the candidates were forced to take a position on it.
 But Joe Biden, it should be noted, was opposed, and you certainly couldn’t get a majority of Democrats in Congress to sign on.

 At least not today.
-But the parameters of debate — what ideas are considered plausible or what’s outside reasonable discussion — are constantly changing.
+But the parameters of debate — which ideas are considered plausible, and what’s considered outside reasonable discussion — are constantly changing.
 And if we allow ourselves to be limited by what the conservative majority on the Supreme Court might think, we’ll have a debate that is terribly constrained.

 Read more: